raphaelssampaio/raphaelssampaio/README.md

 ### Yo!
 Welcome ;) 👋

-- 🔭 I’m currently working at [ScrumLaunch](https://www.scrumlaunch.com/)
+- 🔭 I’m currently Open To Work
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/raphael-ssampaio)